Ali Lacin

 Ali Lacin (born 17 April 1988) is a German Paralympic athlete competing in T61-classification events.
 He won the bronze medal in the men's 200 metres T61 event at the 2020 Summer Paralympics held in Tokyo, Japan.

 Career

 Lacin competes as a T61-classified athlete, a class specifically for athletes with double above the knee amputation.

 In 2019, he won the bronze medal in the men's 200 metres T61 event at the World Para Athletics Championships held in Dubai, United Arab Emirates.
 For winning a bronze medal at the Summer Paralympics (200 m race), he was awarded on 8 November 2021 the Silver Laural leaf by the President of the Federal Republic of Germany.

+He competed in the men's long jump T63 event at the 2023 World Para Athletics Championships held in Paris, France.